Mingye-Peng/communityDynamicsModel/README.md

 - The final project code can be found in the "code" directory.

-## All authors contributed equally to the final summary questions and construction of Jupyter notebook.
+## All authors contributed equally to the final version.

 **Question 1: Understanding the Lotka-Volterra Model**